opensource4you/astraea/README.md

 =================================================
 ```

-Noted that the command to set up broker can be executed multiples to create a broker cluster.
+Noted that the command to set up broker can be executed multiple times to create a broker cluster.